-Reported widths are drilled intervals and true widths have not been determined.

-2021/2022 Highlights

-- A 14,500-meter re-logging program of current and historic drill core was completed. - Re-sampled approximately 2,600 pulp samples from historic drill holes at Flathead Mine and Ole Hill. - Collected 337 soil samples and additional rock chip samples. - Confirmed and updated geological mapping across the district. - A 3D induced polarization (IP) survey along with a ground gravity survey was conducted over the entire project. - A Phase 1 Environmental Site Assessment has been completed.
+Additional work included14,500-meter re-logging, re-sampled 2,600 pulp samples from historic drill holes at Flathead Mine and Ole Hill, collected 337 soil samples and additional rock chip samples.

+A 3D induced polarization (IP) survey along with a ground gravity survey was conducted over the entire project and a Phase One environmental site assessment has been completed.
-2023 Highlights from Hog Heaven